dotnet/orleans-docs/src/docs/implementation/cluster_management.md

 3. `DeathVoteExpirationTimeout` - Expiration time in seconds for death vote in the membership table.
 Default is 120 seconds

-4. `NumMissedProbesLimi`t - The number of missed "I am alive" heartbeat messages from a silo or number of un-replied probes that lead to suspecting this silo as dead.
+4. `NumMissedProbesLimit` - The number of missed "I am alive" heartbeat messages from a silo or number of un-replied probes that lead to suspecting this silo as dead.
 Default is 3.

 5. `NumProbedSilos` - The number of silos each silo probes for liveness.
 Default is 3.